The Altruistic Traveller

 Cleanbodia

 Cleanbodia was created to provide an alternative option to the excessive use of plastic bags.
-Instead they provide customers with an eco-friendly, biodegradable bag made using cassava plant grown throughout south east Asia.
+Instead, they provide customers with an eco-friendly, biodegradable bag made using cassava plant grown throughout southeast Asia.
 These bags will biodegrade in less than 2 years, which is a huge alternative to the 500 years that a plastic bag will take.
 The product is slowly being introduced to cafes around Phnom Penh and Siem Reap, with the hope to replace plastic bags in supermarkets and larger scale stores in the near future.

 Eco Soap Bank

 It’s not only plastic that contributes to the trash problem.
 Food waste and chemical waste also harm our environment, including things we wouldn’t really think of such as soap bars.
-The Eco Soap Bank in Cambodia collect gently used soap bars from hotels (The ones we wash our hands with once and then get thrown away).
+The Eco Soap Bank in Cambodia collects gently used soap bars from hotels (The ones we wash our hands with once and then get thrown away).
 They then sanitise them, recycle them into liquid soap and store the soap in recycled plastic bottles to donate to schools, orphanages, hospitals, and humanitarian organisations working in disadvantaged communities.
-They promote the importance of sanitation, and ensure that communities remain safe from preventable illnesses while combating waste issues at the same time.
+They promote the importance of sanitation and ensure that communities remain safe from preventable illnesses while combating waste issues at the same time.

 Friend’s International

-Friends International is a leading social enterprise in south east Asia that provides assistance to disadvantaged youth and their families in the community.
+Friends International is a leading social enterprise in southeast Asia that provides assistance to disadvantaged youth and their families in the community.
 They run a variety of social businesses including restaurants and shops where you can purchase products made by parents and caretakers of the children supported by the enterprise.
-Many of their products are made using recycled goods, for example handbags made out of old tyres, and notebooks or wallets made out of used newspapers.
+Many of their products are made using recycled goods, for example, handbags made out of old tyres, and notebooks or wallets made out of used newspapers.
 They work with their employees to create sustainable ideas that help the environment and the community.

 Tyres